kaifishr/TicTacToe/README.md

 $$
 \begin{aligned}
 &\begin{array}{c|c|c}
-\times & \circ & \circ \\
+\circ & \circ & \times \\
 \hline
 \circ & \times &  \circ \\
 \hline
-\circ & \times & \times \\
+\times & \circ & \times \\
 \end{array}
 \end{aligned}
 $$

-A minimal environment equipped with reinforcement learning algorithms to train agents to play [Tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe).
-Due to its simplicity, this repository is potentially useful for educational purposes and can serve as a starting point to solve other games such as a generalization of m,n,k-games, chess or Go.
+A minimal environment equipped with reinforcement learning algorithms to train agents to compete in [Tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe).
+Due to its simplicity, this repository is potentially useful for educational purposes and can serve as a starting point to solve other games such as a generalization of Tic-tac-toe (m,n,k-games), chess or Go.

 ## Introduction